sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

 "Yahrzeit observed by"  --- "Yahrzeit observed in memory of"

- **strongly recommended** to create additional relationships types manually.
+ **Its strongly recommended** to create additional relationships types manually.
 See details at: https://github.com/sgladstone/com.fountaintribe.hebrewcalendarhelper/wiki

 ## CiviCRM Scheduled Jobs